Organic farming and biodiversity: Management practices

+Impact on species

 Nearly all non-crop, naturally occurring species observed in comparative farm land practice studies show a preference in organic farming both by population and richness.
 Spanning all associated species, there is an average of 30% more on organic farms versus conventional farming methods, however this does not account for possible loss of biodiversity due to decreased yields.
 Birds, butterflies, soil microbes, beetles, earthworms, spiders, vegetation, and mammals are particularly affected.
 Some organic farms may use less pesticides and thus biodiversity fitness and population density may benefit.
 Larger farms however tend to use pesticides more liberally and in some cases to larger extent than conventional farms.
 Many weed species attract beneficial insects that improve soil qualities and forage on weed pests.
 Soil-bound organisms often benefit because of increased bacteria populations due to natural fertilizer spread such as manure, while experiencing reduced intake of herbicides and pesticides commonly associated with conventional farming methods.
 Increased biodiversity, especially from soil microbes such as mycorhizae, have been proposed as an explanation for the high yields experienced by some organic plots, especially in light of the differences seen in a 21-year comparison of organic and control fields.